Langer75/volkswagencarnet-client/README.md

 (vin: Vehicle ID, true: without external power; false: with charging cable only)

 ## Acknowledgements
-- This project was inspired by [volkswagencarnet](https://github.com/robinostlund/volkswagencarnet)
+- This project was inspired by [volkswagencarnet](https://github.com/robinostlund/volkswagencarnet) library
-- Many thanks to [robinostlund](https://github.com/robinostlund) and all people that have contribute to the volkswagencarnet library
+- Many thanks to [robinostlund](https://github.com/robinostlund) and all people that have contribute to the library

 ## Project Status
-It was developed to use the python library in nodered.
+It was developed to use the [volkswagencarnet](https://github.com/robinostlund/volkswagencarnet) library in nodered.
 All basic (from my point of view) functions are implemented.
-However I have tested it with an eGolf only.
+However I have tested it only with an eGolf.
 Feel free to use it or improve it for combustion cars or other functionalities available in the volkswagencarnet library.
 No licence, public domain, no guarantees.